feli18/thread-together/VERCEL_DEPLOYMENT.md

 - **Cleaned up .vercel directory** to avoid conflicts
 - **Updated Node.js version** from 18.x to 22.x (Vercel requirement)
 - **Fixed file system permission errors** by using memory storage in Vercel
+- **Fixed static file loading issues** by adding dedicated static file routes

+## Static File Loading Fixes
+**Issue**: Logo and avatar images not loading in Vercel deployment

+### What was fixed:
+- **Added dedicated static file routes** in `routes/static.js`
+- **Enhanced static file handling** for images, favicon, and other assets
+- **Added explicit image handling** for logo and avatar files
+- **Fixed favicon loading** issues

+### Why this happened:
+- Vercel's static file handling can be inconsistent
+- Express static middleware may not work properly in serverless environment
+- Need explicit routes for critical static files

 ## File System Permission Fixes
 **Critical Issue**: Vercel serverless environment has a read-only file system (`EROFS: read-only file system`)